lanl/XES_Neo_Public/README.md

 #### Last update: April, 10, 2025 #Constant updates
 #### LANL O#: O4887

-This program utilize Genetic algorithm in fitting of XES data
+This program utilizes a genetic algorithm in fitting of XES data

 ## Pre-requisites
 Usage of this software is highly recommend to use `anaconda` or `pip` package managers.